 Bus Storage Areas.
 AC Transit currently stores all of its transbay buses laying over midday in San Francisco on the existing Transbay Terminal access ramps.
-Under the West Ramp Alternative, minimal bus staging and virtually no bus parking would be possible on the new access ramps.
+Under the West Ramp Alternative, minimal bus staging and bus parking would be possible on the new access ramps.
 Instead, an off-site storage area would be located below the west approaches to the Bay Bridge between Second and Third Streets.
 Access to the storage area would be by a ramp connection to the two-way Bay Bridge/Transbay Terminal ramp.
 The area beneath the Bay Bridge is currently used for automobile parking.

 AC Transit's bus storage lot would be at-grade with sufficient area to permit parking and circulation in accordance with AC Transit's projected future needs.
 Depending on the layout and operation of the bus storage area, up to 54 buses could be accommodated at-grade with fully independent access provided each parked bus; another nine buses could be parked on the access ramp.
-According to a bus operations simulations analysis, even with assumptions of 50 percent growth in AC Transit service, there would be a maximum of 40 buses (including those circulating) in the Transbay Terminal and associated storage facility during the peak time for bus parking and staging.29
+According to a bus operations simulations analysis developed for the supplemental air quality analysis, even with assumptions of 50 percent growth in AC Transit service, there would be a maximum of 70 buses (including those circulating) in the storage facility during the 45 minute peak period for bus parking and staging.